Ice deliveries to shops, early 20th century UK

-When I was a child in the early 1900s, there were no refrigerators.
+When I was a child in the early 20th Century, there were no refrigerators.
 So shops like fishmongers and butchers had to use ice to keep their goods from going off.
-They kept the ice in large walk-in cupboards, known as ice cupboards, in the main shop.

 The ice was delivered to the shops in an ice cart which was easy to spot because it had ICE printed in bold letters on the side.
 Like all the other delivery carts, it was horse-drawn.
 The delivery man was known as the ice man.

 The ice was in long blocks about 2½ ft long, a foot deep and 8 inches wide.
-To reach the ice from the rear of the ice cart, the ice man would use a long S-shaped hook to drag the blocks forward.
-He carried the ice into the shops using a padded sack over his shoulder protect himself.
+To reach the ice from the rear of the ice cart, the ice man used a long S-shaped hook to drag the blocks forward.
+He carried the ice into the shops using a padded sack over his shoulder for protection.

 It was easy to follow the ice cart around on its deliveries because cart horses lumbered along no faster than our own walking pace.